Fine-Tuning Flow Matching via Maximum Likelihood Estimation of Reconstructions: Related work

 \section{Related work}

-\paragraph{NODE and CNF} Neural Ordinary Differential Equations (NODE), or Continuous Normalizing Flow (CNF) in the context of generation tasks \citep{chen_neural_2018}, also adpot the ODE model.
-In contrast to FM's dependence on predefined reference paths, these methods utilize an optimization framework grounded in Maximum Likelihood Estimation (MLE), using the change of variables theorem with a tractable noise distribution to compute probabilities.
-Consequently, they tend to generate complex and intractable vector fields (see Fig. \ref{fig:flow_f}).
-Significant efforts have been devoted to its improvement. \cite{dupont2019augmented} project the state into a higher-dimensional space to enable simpler paths. \cite{finlay2020train} introduce regularizations that encourage neural ODEs to prefer simpler dynamics.
-However, in most tasks, these methods still fail to match the simplicity and efficiency of simulation-free approaches like diffusion and FM.
-But their direct optimization of the end-to-end loss theoretically allows for a higher potential performance.
+\paragraph{MLE Training of ODE Model.} Neural Ordinary Differential Equations (NODE), or Continuous Normalizing Flow (CNF) in the context of generation tasks \citep{chen_neural_2018}, also adopt the ODE model.
+In contrast to FM's dependence on predefined reference paths, these methods utilize an optimization framework grounded in MLE, using the change of variables theorem with a tractable noise distribution to compute probabilities.
+Consequently, they tend to generate complex and intractable vector fields.
+Significant efforts have been devoted to its improvement \cite{dupont2019augmented, finlay2020train}.
+However, these methods still fail to match the efficiency of simulation-free approaches like FM.